dotnet/runtime/src/tools/illink/docs/illink-tasks.md

 # ILLink.Tasks

+## Terminology

+Trimming allows a developer to reduce the final size of the application by removing unused managed code (IL) and other assets.
+Any publicly visible MSBuild property or item group name should use the term "trim" to refer to this capability.

+The trimming process exposed to MSBuild via the ILLink.Tasks assembly which calls into ILLink tool to perform the actual trimming.
+The ILLink tool produces the trimmed output and can issue its own [warnings and errors](error-codes.md).
+All of them use `ILLink` prefix and unique code for easier identification.

+*Note: This is similar to Compiler/csc: the capability is "compilation" and the related MSBuild/SDK integration uses "compile" as the term.
+The actual tool is csc and the errors/warnings coming from it are prefixed with CSC/CS.*

 ## Usage

-To enable ILLinker set `PublishTrimmed` property to `true` in your project and publish your app as self-contained.
+To enable ILLink set `PublishTrimmed` property to `true` in your project and publish your app as self-contained.

 ```
 dotnet publish -r <rid> -c Release -p:PublishTrimmed=true